kabene/basic_azure/README.md

-# basic_azure
+# DemoAzureLandingZone
-Basic Azure Setup with a few VNets, Subnets, Servers, Containers and Resource Groups for testing out other services
+Basic Azure Landing Zone that can be used as a base for learning and demos of other products